The Hybrid Cloud Dilemma: Power Move or Risky Business for Mortgage Platforms?

 Where Hybrid Cloud Goes Wrong

 Without proper governance, architecture, and operational support, hybrid cloud creates more problems than it solves.
-Here's where mortgage lenders get burned:
+Here's where mortgage lenders get burned, and how the architecture has to be operated to avoid each pattern.

 Data Synchronization Failures

-Fix it: Define clear data flows before migration.
+The fix: Define clear data flows before migration.
 Map every data element to its source of truth.
-Automate sync validation and set up alerts for drift.
+Automate sync validation.
+Watch the contract surface between the loan origination system and the borrower-facing portal more closely than anything else, since that is where most synchronization regressions show up first.

 Compliance Blind Spots

-Fix it: Map GLBA, FTC Safeguards Rule, and state requirements to each infrastructure segment.
+The fix: Map GLBA, the FTC Safeguards Rule, and applicable state requirements to each infrastructure segment.
 Use automation for audit logging.
-Partner with a provider who understands mortgage compliance.
+Run the deployment under a partner who understands mortgage compliance and has applied these mappings on Microsoft Azure and Microsoft 365 at scale.

 Cost Creep